peterk7/diy-onic-converter/README.md

   * In the example, it seems like they are removed.
 * I am assuming we want to keep the original HTML structure including the tags.
   * For example, if a text is wrapped in an 'a' tag, we should keep it that way.
+  * Should we apply Bionic on the attributes inside the 'a' tag?
+For example the `aria-labelledby`, `name`, `title` etc.
+* Should we be able to run the converter multiple times on the same page/text?